The Inspire® implant procedure

 Healing and recovery

 After the procedure, most people require nothing more than over-the-counter pain medication, and within a few days, can resume non-strenuous activities.
-Talk to your doctor about when you can resume light activity and return to work.
+Talk to your provider about when you can resume light activity and return to work.

-Sleep better3 with Inspire therapy
+Sleep better² with Inspire therapy

-A follow-up appointment will be scheduled to turn on the Inspire implant and learn how to use the small handheld Inspire remote to control your therapy and adjust the settings.
-Your Inspire-trained doctor will work with you to guide you to the right therapy level for you.
+A follow-up appointment will be scheduled to turn on the Inspire implant, review how to use your Inspire™ remote and adjust your therapy settings.
+Your Inspire-trained provider will work with you to guide you to the right therapy level for you.

 Learn more about the process, and what to expect, below.

-2 Suurna MV, Steffen A, Boon M, et al. Impact of Body Mass Index and Discomfort on Upper Airway Stimulation: ADHERE Registry 2020 Update.
+1 Suurna MV, Steffen A, Boon M, et al. Impact of Body Mass Index and Discomfort on Upper Airway Stimulation: ADHERE Registry 2020 Update.
 Laryngoscope 2021; 131(11): 2616-2624

-3 Woodson BT, Strohl KP, Soose RJ, et al. Upper Airway Stimulation for Obstructive Sleep Apnea: 5-Year Outcomes.
-Otolaryngology Head Neck Surg 2018; 159(1):194-202
+2 Woodson BT, Strohl KP, Soose RJ, et al. Upper Airway Stimulation for Obstructive Sleep Apnea: 5-Year Outcomes.
+Otolaryngology Head Neck Surgery 2018; 159(1):194-202